Art & Wellbeing

 *Please note: Karly comes from a liturgical, protestant Christian background but these session are not in any way Christian, evanglical, or even religious.
 This background was the pathway into her interest in the integration of spirituality and creativity.

 There is no specific religious material included.
-However, it is important to note that may of the exercises draw on a variety of traditional spiritual practices so if you have any experience of high control or fundamental religious groups, you may want to speak to Karly about this before signing up.
+However, it is important to note that may of the exercises draw on a variety of traditional spiritual practices so if you have any experience of high control or fundamental religious groups (in any religion), you may want to speak to Karly about this before signing up so you understand what is involved.

 Creative Life Storytelling